June 25

 What Is a Sauté Pan?

-You use a sauté pan for sautéing and pan frying (just like a skillet), but you can also use it for liquid cooking methods and those that require a lid: think poaching, braising, and cooking down big batches of greens.
+You use a sauté pan for sautéing and pan frying (just like a skillet), but you can also use it for liquid cooking methods and those that require a lid: poaching, braising, and cooking down big batches of greens.

 Types of Sauté Pans